kirru2198/Projects/DevOps-Project_1.md

 ---

-# DevOps Capstone Project 1: Jenkins, Docker, Java, and Ansible Installation on AWS
+# Jenkins, Docker, Java, and Ansible Installation on AWS

 ## Introduction
 In this project, we will set up a CI/CD pipeline using Jenkins, Docker, and Java.
 The tasks will be executed through **Ansible**, a configuration management tool.
 The setup involves launching three AWS EC2 instances: one **Jenkins Master** machine and two **Jenkins Slave** machines.
 We will install necessary software like **Jenkins**, **Docker**, and **Java** using **Ansible** to automate the entire setup.